htron-dev/baka-db/README.md

 ## Introduction

-Baka-DB is a archive that contains data and information about animes, mangas, ova, movies, and other media related to otaku culture.
+Baka-db is an archive that contains data and information about animes, mangas, ova, movies, and other media related to otaku culture.

 It was created to be a big and good source of data that anyone can use for any purpuse.